How does claiming for compensation work?

 If you’ve been injured in an accident that wasn’t your fault, you should be entitled to make a claim for compensation.
 We just need to take a few details from you of the accident circumstances so that you can have free, legal advice on a compensation claim – with no obligation.

-Your claim for compensation will be against the person (often an insurance policy) that is responsible for you accident.
+Your claim for compensation will be against the insurance policy of the person or company who are responsible for you accident.

 We’ve helped many thousands of people successfully claim compensation for many different types of accident and injury claims since 1999.